 Financial Intelligence Unit - India (FIU-IND) was set by the Government of India vide Office Memorandum dated November 18, 2004 as the central national agency responsible for receiving, processing, analyzing and disseminating information relating to suspect financial transactions.
-FIU-IND is also responsible for coordinating and strengthening efforts of national and international intelligence, investigation and enforcement agencies in pursuing the global efforts against money laundering and related crimes.
-FIU-IND is an independent body reporting directly to the Economic Intelligence Council (EIC), headed by the Union Finance Minister of India.
+FIU-IND aids in coordinating and strengthening, collection and sharing of financial intelligence through an effective national, regional and global network to combat money laundering and related crimes.
+FIU-IND is an independent body reporting to the Economic Intelligence Council (EIC), headed by the Union Finance Minister of India and since 2016 is under the administrative control of Department of Revenue, Ministry of Finance.